Entry and exit strictly prohibited"

 1 of 15 items in

-Although the German attack largely caused the epidemic, Nazi propaganda blamed Jews for spreading contagious disease in the city.2 The outbreaks were not only in Jewish neighborhoods, but German authorities and medical professionals blamed Warsaw's Jewish population and posted signs labeling the city's Jewish neighborhoods "restricted epidemic areas" (Seuchensperrgebiet).
-Although this first wave of typhus began fading by late summer 1940, German doctors in occupied Poland continued to urge German occupation authorities to create a Jewish ghetto in Warsaw to limit the spread of the disease.3 However, the establishment of the Warsaw ghetto in fall 1940 actually created a second, much larger typhus wave that began spreading to the rest of the city by the end of the year.
+Although the German attack largely caused the epidemic, Nazi propaganda blamed Jews for spreading contagious disease.2 The outbreaks were not only in Jewish neighborhoods, but German authorities and medical professionals blamed Warsaw's Jewish population and posted signs labeling the city's Jewish neighborhoods "restricted epidemic areas" (Seuchensperrgebiet).
+Although this first wave of typhus began fading by late summer 1940, German doctors in occupied Poland continued to urge German occupation authorities to create a ghetto in Warsaw to limit the spread of the disease.3 However, the establishment of the Warsaw ghetto in fall 1940 actually created a second, much larger typhus wave that began spreading to the rest of the city by the end of the year.

 The featured photograph was taken by Erhard Josef Knobloch, a German photographer in a propaganda company of the German army.
 Likely taken during a trip to the ghetto in early 1941, this photograph raises questions about anti-Jewish prejudice and Knobloch’s perspective as a German soldier.6 In the image, an unidentified person peers out from a building that has been placed under quarantine.
 Printed in both German and Polish, a sign on the door warns that it is forbidden to enter or leave the premises because of a typhus outbreak.

-Though German public health officials insisted it was not their task to provide medical care to Poles, they still tried to prevent the spread of diseases among them because German personnel regularly interacted with non-Jewish Poles.
+Though German public health officials insisted it was not their task to provide medical care to Poles, they still tried to prevent the spread of diseases among them.
+This was because German personnel regularly interacted with non-Jewish Poles.
 On the other hand, Nazi authorities isolated Jews in conditions that quickly produced a deadly epidemic.
 This photograph points to the ways in which the Jewish inhabitants of the ghetto—already segregated from the rest of Warsaw—experienced an even more extreme form of isolation when their homes were placed under extended quarantine.
 Because very few people in the ghetto had the means to stockpile several weeks’ worth of food, an extended quarantine could also mean starvation.

 The rate of infection in the ghetto rose dramatically over the summer of 1941.
 More than 3,000 new cases of typhus were being reported monthly by fall 1941, but ghetto inhabitants’ own efforts began to slow the spread of the disease.
 Public sanitation campaigns, underground medical schools, and hundreds of public lectures on hygiene and contagious diseases contributed to the end of the epidemic and—for the time being—helped save thousands of lives.7